Trump asks why ‘radical left wing media’ are allowed on Twitter, Facebook

 TRUMP SLAMS CENSORSHIP ON SOCIAL MEDIA, GIVES SHOUTOUT TO JAMES WOODS: 'WE'RE MONITORING CLOSELY!'

+A few hours later, referring to his recent call with Russian President Vladimir Putin, Trump said of the media: "Look how they have misled you on 'Russia Collusion.'"

-Trump comments came as he also retweeted messages critical of Facebook’s decision to ban a number of controversial conservative commentators including Milo Yiannopoulos, InfoWars’ Alex Jones and Paul Joseph Watson from Facebook and Instagram on Thursday.
+Trump's comments came as he also retweeted messages critical of Facebook’s decision to ban a number of controversial conservative commentators including Milo Yiannopoulos, InfoWars’ Alex Jones and Paul Joseph Watson from Facebook and Instagram on Thursday.
 While those who were targeted were mostly right-wing commentators, it also banned Nation of Islam founder Louis Farrakhan.

 “We’ve always banned individuals or organizations that promote or engage in violence and hate, regardless of ideology.
 The process for evaluating potential violators is extensive and it is what led us to our decision to remove these accounts today,” Facebook said in a statement to Fox News.